Explainer: California’s Community NEWS Act (AB 2222)

 - Insurance: The outlet must carry active media liability insurance throughout the tax year.

-- Independence from Political Influence: The organization cannot be controlled by a Political Action Committee (PAC) or a 501(c)(4).
-It cannot receive more than 15% of its gross revenue from these types of political organizations.
+- Independence from Political Influence: The organization cannot be controlled, directly or indirectly, by a Political Action Committee (PAC) or a 501(c)(4).

 Eligible Employees (Qualifying Journalists)